At 34, 'Mommy Rocket' Fraser-Pryce sprinter to beat in Tokyo

 |

-At the top of that list, of course, is Florence Griffith Joyner's 33-year-old mark in the 100 meters.
+At the top of that list, of course, is Florence Griffith Joyner's 33-year-old mark in the 100 metres.

 At the upcoming Olympics, Fraser-Pryce, the 34-year-old mother from Jamaica, also could become the oldest person to win an individual Olympic sprint.
 And, she could become the first woman to win three 100-metre gold medals at the Games.

-Not bad for an athlete who feared her career was over four years ago when she became pregnant, but who rebounded to win the world championship in 2019.
+Not bad for an athlete who feared her career was over four years ago when she became pregnant but who rebounded to win the World Championships in 2019.

 “Commitment is everything — today's failure prepares you for tomorrow's success,” Fraser-Pryce tweeted recently.
 “There's no failure in progress, so keep going and push through.”

-Where the world used to look to another Jamaican, Usain Bolt, to rewrite history at the Olympics, Bolt's retirement turns the spotlight over to Fraser-Pryce, who is now the most-accomplished active 100-metre sprinter in the world.
-The chances for the “Pocket Rocket,” who now calls herself the “Mommy Rocket,” to put her name in the history book starts July 30 in Tokyo.
-Those chances increased dramatically earlier this month when the runner considered her main threat, American Sha'Carri Richardson, was banned for a positive test for marijuana.
+Whereas the world used to look to another Jamaican, Usain Bolt, to rewrite history at the Olympics, Bolt's retirement turns the spotlight over to Fraser-Pryce who is now the most-accomplished active 100-metre sprinter in the world.
+The chances for the “Pocket Rocket”, who now calls herself the “Mommy Rocket”, to put her name in the history books commence July 30 in Tokyo.
+Those chances increased dramatically earlier this month when the runner considered her main threat, American Sha'Carri Richardson, was banned for a positive test result for marijuana.

 “Working hard is definitely paying off, and I'm enjoying it,” Jackson tweeted recently.